nater6/facebook-clone/README.md

 #### Backend
 To build the backend docker image:
 1) Open a terminal for the directory `facebook-clone`
-2) run the command `make backendDocker'
+2) run the command `make backendDocker`

+Once both images are created and running go to [localhost:5500](https://localhost:5500)